-"...I've never played a game and didn't get doubled on any level!"
+"...I've never played a game that I didn't get double teamed on any level!"

 I didn't just go to practice and learn the plays and ran the plays.
 I learned the options and what the defense was doing.
 I paid attention to the openings and the defenses reactions.
 I didn't have a big workout routine and try and lift the weight room up.
-I jumped rope forever and did calisthenics because that enables me to out run my opponent and not keep still.
+I jumped rope forever and did calisthenics because that enables me to out run my opponent in the ground and not keep still.
 People hated guarding me because I never stopped running.
 I never got pushed around.
-But those things are definitely part of it.
-I just die what worked for me.
-Because of that, I've never played a game and didn't get doubled on any level!
+But those things are definitely a part of it.
+I just did what worked for me.
+Because of that mentality, I've never played a game and didn't get doubled on any level!

 I found creative ways to make the game mine!
 It took time for coaches to take to my style.
 A lot of teams I started out on the bench, or got benched for making a play that was considered fancy.
 But their was always a method to the madness.